Detailed Review of Cannondale Trail 2: Is It Worth the $800?

 The entire Cannondale Trail series has been the result of the company listening to customer feedback and noticing the upgrades trail riders usually make on their bikes.

-Trail 2 is one of the best models in this lineup intended for beginner and intermediate trail aficionados.
+Trail 2 is one of the best models in this lineup intended for beginner and intermediate trail lovers.
 This is a capable hardtail bike built around a lightweight aluminum frame and offered at a more than a fair price considering what you get in return.

 If you’re in the market for a quality trail machine that will be a massive step up from your old entry-level MTB, you should keep reading to find out more in our detailed review.